 - 1. Design the representative cases with steel culverts and find out the governing issues. - 2.
-Design the same cases with FRP and study the performance of FRP culvert against the issue involved in the steel design.
+Design the same case with FRP culverts and study the performance of FRP culvert against the issue involved in the steel culvert design.

-Cost efficiency of FRP culvert structures in terms of economic performance
+Cost efficiency of FRP culvert structures in terms of economic viability

-3. Perform a life-cycle cost (LCC) analysis of a selected case designed with two alternatives and compare the costs.
+3. Perform a life-cycle cost (LCC) analysis of the case designed with two alternatives and compare the costs.